Polruan: History

 Polruan also has a blockhouse fortification built in the 14th century that guards the entrance to the river Fowey, one of a pair—its partner being situated on the Fowey side of the river.
 The Polruan blockhouse is well preserved due to the efforts of various enthusiastic councillors and conservationists on the Polruan side of the river, in contrast to the blockhouse in Fowey.
 Between the two blockhouses was strung a defensive chain to prevent enemy ships entering the harbour, the chain being lowered for friendly vessels.
 This was primarily used during the wars with the Dutch.

-The Harbour Commissioners Yard at Brazen Island was a shipbuilding yard in 19th century, one of several in Polruan building schooners, barquentines and ketches.
-Polruan was the major shipbuilding site in the harbour and the owners and the families of the mariners resided in the village.
+The Harbour Commissioners Yard at Brazen Island was a shipbuilding yard in the 19th century, one of several in Polruan building schooners, barquentines and ketches.
+Polruan was the major shipbuilding site in the harbour and the owners and the families of the mariners lived in the village.
 As wooden shipbuilding declined in late 19th century, Brazen Island became a sardine processing factory which also supplied electricity for the village.
 The gun battery at Peak Point held an anti-shipping gun of which the mounting pin can still be seen.
 The battery gave the name of Battery Park.
 The wall at Peak Field was used for rifle practice.
 Motor torpedo boats were repaired at Pont Creek during World War II.
 The overhanging trees hid the boats from surveillance aircraft.
 The remains of cradles for boat repair and some hull parts can still be seen preserved in the mud on the foreshore.
-Some boat-building still takes place in Polruan: Toms's Yard builds and repairs boats and has reputation for handling trawlers and also for hand building in wood.

 A cross known as Polruan or St Saviour's Cross stands at the top of Fore Street.
 The latter name comes from the former chapel of St Saviour nearby.

 Education

 The main school serving the village is Polruan Primary Academy which is a mixed school of non-denominational religion.
-The primary school (which only has 50 pupils at most) was formerly the village girls' school, the boys' school being destroyed in World War 2 after a German bomber shed its unused payload.
-The site of the boys' school is now where the carpark is at the top of St Saviours Hill.
+The primary school (which only has 25 pupils at most) was formerly the village girls' school, the boys' school being destroyed in the Second World War after a German bomber shed its unused payload.
+The site of the boys' school is now where the car park is at the top of St Saviours Hill.

-The nearest secondary school, Fowey River Academy, is located in Fowey.
+The nearest secondary school, Fowey River Academy, is in Fowey.